-In some instance, the paranoia is a result of underlying psychotic illness and mental health disorder.
+In some instances, the paranoia is a result of underlying psychotic illness and mental health disorders.

 If you experience cocaine paranoia (or you’re with someone close to you who has the signs), get the person to a safe place.
 You might not know what to do or who to trust when you feel paranoid, but remember it’s just the drug of abuse influencing your thoughts.

 If you feel destructive or that you might be in danger, call a paramedic or 9-1-1.
 Authorities will be there to help you, as it’s their job to first make sure you’re okay.